Calumet, Michigan: History

 By 1900, Red Jacket had a population of 4,668, and Calumet Township, which contained Red Jacket and nearby mining towns, had a population of 25,991.
 However, in 1913, Red Jacket suffered from the Copper Country Strike of 1913–1914, and the population began to decline.
 In the same year, the town was the site of the Italian Hall Disaster.
-Striking miners and their families were gathered on Christmas Eve for a party in Italian Hall, when the cry of "fire" precipitated a stampede that crushed or suffocated seventy-three victims, the majority of them children.
+Striking miners and their families were gathered on Christmas Eve for a party in Italian Hall, when the cry of "fire" precipitated a stampede that crushed or suffocated seventy-three victims, over half of them children under ten years old.
 The identity of the person(s) who started the stampede has never been determined.
-Folk singer Woody Guthrie's song, "1913 Massacre", is based on this event.
+Folk singer Woody Guthrie's 1945 song, "1913 Massacre", is based on this event.

 Loss of wartime demand caused the copper price to drop following World War I. With the decreased demand for copper, thousands left Red Jacket in the 1920s, many moving to Detroit, Michigan, where the automobile industry was booming.

 During the Great Depression, almost all mines were shut down.
 As a result, many miners and their families left to find work.
 In 1950, the population of Calumet was 1,256 people.
 Small-time mining continued in the area, particularly during World War II, until it was shut down completely by a labor strike in 1968.

-In 1984, Calumet's name was borrowed by Hollywood.
-Calumet was moved from Michigan to Colorado, where it was invaded by Soviet paratroopers in the original Red Dawn film.
-Producer and screenwriter Kevin Reynolds was seasonal resident in the Keweenaw Peninsula.